A fan’s guide – the club from early doors to today

 Standard yellow-and-blue souvenirs are available at the Fanshop (Mon-Thur 8.30am-noon, 1pm-5pm, Fri until 4pm, match days 3hrs before kick-off, eve games until 8pm) on Martin Jol pad, behind the home end.

 Framed yellow shirts and black-and-white match photos line the walls of the Sportcafé De Fietsenstalling, the nickname of the former Sportpark Olympia (‘Bicycle Shed’).
-The bar’s a neater than that, serving Bavaria beer to the thirsty on match days.
+The bar’s a neater establishment than that, serving Bavaria beer to the thirsty on match days.

 There’s nothing else around – visiting supporters might be wise to find a seat on a café terrace outside ’s-Hertogenbosch station – ’t Gerucht is the most bar-like, with old beer ads and friendly service.